1967–68 Northern Rugby Football League season: Play-offs

+Final

 Challenge Cup

 Leeds beat Wakefield 11-10 in the final played at Wembley in front of a crowd of 87,100.
 This was Leeds’ ninth Cup Final win in eleven Final appearances.
 The Leeds winning team coached by Roy Francis was; Bev Risman, Alan Smith, Syd Hynes, Bernard Watson, John Atkinson, Mick Shoebottom, Barry Seabourne, Mick Clark (c), Tony Crosby, Ken Eyre, Bill Ramsey, Albert Eyre, Ray Batten subs: John Langley, Mick Joyce.

 Dubbed the "Watersplash Final", this match was remembered for the atrocious pitch conditions caused by a torrential downpour that left many large puddles on the playing surface.
 The conditions contributed to a nail biting finale.
 Leeds had taken an 11-7 lead with a minute to go, but Wakefield scored a try next to the posts from the kick-off.
 Don Fox had only to convert to win the Final, but pushed it wide of the posts.